Himanshu-Bhalla-2002/Skillsync/README.md

 To start the backend server, run: npm run start
 To start the frontend server, navigate to the client folder and run: npm start

+## 🚀 Future Work

+In the pipeline for future updates, we aim to introduce advanced search algorithms for personalized gig recommendations, along with real-time chat functionalities to boost user engagement.
+We're also exploring the possibility of adding multiple payment gateway options for a more flexible transaction experience.
+Performance optimization for speedier load times and mobile responsiveness are also on the agenda to improve overall user experience.
+Stay tuned for these exciting updates!